 3 – Compliance – Meeting federal government compliance regulations as defined in the Defense Contract Audit Agency’s CAS (Cost Accounting Standards) and FAR (Federal Acquisition Regulation is critical in order to pass DCAA audits and win contracts with the government.
 Does the software have the capabilities required to properly segregate direct and indirect costs?
 Does it perform cost collection by pool and calculation and allocation of indirect costs by provisional, target, and/or actual burden rates?
 Does it allow for the identification of unallowable costs?
 Does the timesheet system allow employees to charge time against approved projects on a daily basis?
 The software package alone cannot guarantee compliance, but it’s important to make sure that it will facilitate the requirements of a DCAA audit.

 4 – Implementation – What is the implementation timeline?
 How long does it take?
 Who will handle the implementation?
 What are their qualifications?
 What is the protocol if implementation runs longer than expected?
 Who is responsible if there are implementation problems?
 What training is included in the proposal?
 What is the timeline for employees to become skilled in using the software?
 What specific training resources are available?
 Videos?
 Webinars?
 Classroom sessions?
 Is the documentation complete and user-friendly?
 Lots of questions to ask here before heading down a path that has many points of failure, but loads of potential for success.

 IT investments have become the largest category of business expenses in the last decade, and enterprise system software, a multi-billion dollar industry, absorbs a large chunk of that IT budget.
-Cloud ERP solutions allow businesses, especially those with government contracts, to choose the deployment option that fits their specific needs.
+Modern cloud ERP solutions give businesses flexibility and allow organizations to choose the deployment option that fits their specific needs.
 Ask questions and learn more about a flexible and cost-effective option for your business that will offer extensive benefits for growth and expansion HERE.